magico13/KCT/GameData/KerbalConstructionTime/readme-KCT.txt

  - Possible fix for random explosions that happen when switching vessels during simulations
  - Improved functioning of the KCT toolbar button+GUI
  - Windows that are meant to be centered are going to be centered, $DEITY damnit!
+ - Build List is (again) movable when using Blizzy's toolbar

 v1.1.5.0 (3/24/15)
 New Features: